 One last thing to discuss has less to do with the hardware or gameplay, but it is probably the most well known aspect of the original Tomb Raider series: the design of Lara Croft herself.
 She has often been a point of contention when discussing women in games.
-Any positive points gained by the empowering image of Samus Aran bravely taking on alien hoards Ellen Ripley style were generally lost when the topless promo shots of Lara are brought up.
+Any positive points gained by the empowering image of Samus Aran bravely taking on alien hoards Ellen Ripley style in Metroid were generally lost when the topless promo shots of Lara are brought up.
 Although she is but one in a long line of gaming sex symbols, her ubiquity with the Sony brand served as another brick that helped solidify the image of gaming as a boys club.

 In terms of her conception, there was nothing terribly sexual from the outset.
 The original idea for the series protagonist was a male character much closer to Indiana Jones, but the team ultimately decided to go with a female lead.
 Several designs were considered before landing on the version of Lara we see in the original game.
 There is an apocryphal story about the game’s lead designer accidentally setting the scale of the 3D model’s breasts far out of proportion just as the head of marketing passed by his desk.
 This supposedly led them to push for the massively endowed version of Lara; however this story has been called into question over the years, and the more likely scenario is that the team determined that sex sells and that mantra influenced the character design.